 - Approves the Governor's May Revision budget change proposal to transfer the Multipurpose Senior Services Program Local Assistance Expenditure Authority from the California Department of Aging to the Department of Health Care Services, decreasing Item 4170-101-0001 by \$31,932,000 ongoing to reflect the net-zero transfer.
 The California Department of Aging will continue to oversee and administer the program.
 Currently, the local assistance funding is reimbursed to the Department of Health Care Services which makes payments to providers.
 This technical adjustment streamlines fiscal administration of the program by reflecting the costs directly in the Department of Health Care Services budget and aligns with how the California Department of Aging's other Medi-Cal programs are budgeted. - Approves the Governor's May Revision budget change proposal for Master Plan for Aging Investments, with \$8,891,000, 7 positions ongoing, and provisional language be added to support the Master Plan for Aging. - Approves the Governor's May Revision budget change proposal for the transfer of \$14.9 million ongoing General Fund and oversight of California's Caregiver Resource Center program from the Department of Health Care Services to the Department of Aging and an additional \$545,000 ongoing General Fund for statewide training and technical assistance.
 California's 11 Caregiver Resource Centers provide critical services to family caregivers including counseling, training, care planning, and respite.
-Additionally approves modified trailer bill language associated with the transfer as placeholder. - Sets aside requested funds and positions for the Governor's May Revision budget change proposal for Community Assistance, Recovery, and Empowerment (CARE) Court Supporter Program, pending agreement on statutory changes regarding this proposal. - Approves the Governor's May Revision budget change proposal for the Long-Term Care Ombudsman Expenditure Authority Transfer. - Approves the Governor's May Revision proposal for provisional language for the Long-Term Care Patient Representative Program. - Approves the Governor's May Revision proposal for \$4 million one-time General Fund to develop a statewide roadmap for the Department of Aging, in partnership with the Department of Health Care Services, and to support the development of home and community-based services for individuals regardless of income in underserved areas. - Approves the Governor's May Revision proposal for \$3.5 million one-time General Fund to support a Long-Term Care Ombudsman outreach campaign to raise awareness of the resources available to residents and families in skilled nursing, assisted living, and other residential facilities.
+Additionally approves modified trailer bill language associated with the transfer. - Approves requested funds and positions for the Governor's May Revision budget change proposal for Community Assistance, Recovery, and Empowerment (CARE) Court Supporter Program, contingent on the passage of statutory changes regarding this proposal. - Approves the Governor's May Revision budget change proposal for the Long-Term Care Ombudsman Expenditure Authority Transfer. - Approves the Governor's May Revision proposal for provisional language for the Long-Term Care Patient Representative Program. - Approves the Governor's May Revision proposal for \$4 million one-time General Fund to develop a statewide roadmap for the Department of Aging, in partnership with the Department of Health Care Services, and to support the development of home and community-based services for individuals regardless of income in underserved areas. - Approves the Governor's May Revision proposal for \$3.5 million one-time General Fund to support a Long-Term Care Ombudsman outreach campaign to raise awareness of the resources available to residents and families in skilled nursing, assisted living, and other residential facilities.

 - Approves the Governor's May Revision proposal for \$682,000 ongoing General Fund to establish the Aging and Disability Institute of Learning and Innovation (Institute), which will develop a comprehensive adult learning management system to support local network leaders, home and community care providers, volunteers, and the Long-Term Care Ombudsman.
-The Institute will create a platform to develop content and improve training to further quality, efficiency, and access to services for older adults. - Approves the Governor's May Revision proposal for \$400,000 ongoing General Fund to develop strategies, tools, and resources to help older adults, individuals with disabilities, family caregivers, and local partners prepare for and respond to state emergencies and natural disasters. - For anything not listed here, please see the Legislative Budget Package Actions table published on June 1, 2022 for an exhaustive list of actions.
+The Institute will create a platform to develop content and improve training to further quality, efficiency, and access to services for older adults. - Approves the Governor's May Revision proposal for \$400,000 ongoing General Fund to develop strategies, tools, and resources to help older adults, individuals with disabilities, family caregivers, and local partners prepare for and respond to state emergencies and natural disasters.